Spurs Odyssey Banner

 15 Shea Saunders

-Goal - Galbraith 82.
+Goal:- Galbraith 82.

-It was a chilly morning despite the sunshine and the crowd of around sixty saw Spurs take on the Southampton team in their group A match.
+It was a chilly morning despite the sunshine, and the crowd of around sixty saw Spurs take on the Southampton team in their group A match.
 I joined Paul Smith and his son Greg for a tough fought game.

-Henry and O'Donoghue played in the middle of a four man defence with Kelly on the right and Herron on the left.
+Henry and O'Donoghue played in the middle of a four-man defence with Kelly on the right and Herron on the left.
 Hughes was today's captain in the absence of Bowditch, who was on international duty, and Thomas played in centre of midfield with Lee on the right and Galbraith on the left.

 The second half was much better with Spurs starting to string passes together creating numerous chances.
 Hughes had a header well saved by the keeper and Henry had a header that beat the keeper but was headed off the line as they put Southampton under pressure.
-The Saints did manage to threaten Burch's goal a few times notably when Mills fires over from a corner, but Spurs brought on Sutton to increase the pressure.
+The Saints did manage to threaten Burch's goal a few times notably when Mills fired over from a corner, but Spurs brought on Sutton to increase the pressure.

-Spurs were in command now but not able to add to that goal with Slabber missing the best chance from eight yards and Sutton had a good looking penalty claim turned down.
+Spurs were in command now but not able to add to that goal with Slabber missing the best chance from eight yards and Sutton having a good looking penalty claim turned down.
 Southampton did manage another good effort from Mills before the final whistle.
 We came through a tough hard game not playing well in the first half but Pat Holland must have sorted it out during the interval as the second half a lot better.

 Ray